Cash flow management guide: apps, payments, forecasts

 What is cash flow management?

 Cash flow is different from profit.
-A business can be profitable on paper but still run out of money if payments come in slower than expenses go out.
-Managing cash flow means understanding the timing of your income and expenses, not just the totals.
+A business can be profitable on paper but still run out of money if payments arrive slower than expenses go out.
+Understanding how to calculate your cash flow helps you see beyond the totals and focus on timing.

 Good cash flow management gives you:

-- Visibility: Know exactly how much cash you have available right now
+- Visibility: know exactly how much cash you have available right now

-- Control: Plan when to spend and when to hold back
+- Control: plan when to spend and when to hold back

 Why cash flow management matters for small businesses